Yard Waste Collection

 No CollectionFebruary, March, December

-Beginning the first full week of January and ending the last full week; Christmas tree collection occured January 6–31 in 2025.
+Beginning the first full week of January & ending the last full week; Christmas tree collection occurred January 6–31 in 2025.

 Ways to Determine your Schedule